Home

 Bess followed in the footsteps of her elder brother Roy when she enrolled in the California Normal School (now California University of Pennsylvania).
 She studied to become a teacher, and served as an associate editor of The Normal Review.
 She wrote stories for the Review about Washington’s Birthday celebration and “Tree Day,” when the senior class planted a tree on campus.
 She graduated in 1912.

 Bess’s first teaching assignment was at East End School in Uniontown, PA.
-She remained there until 1915.
-Her career after that is unknown, but likely she moved to Pittsburgh with her parents about that time.
+She remained there until 1915, when she is believed to have moved to Pittsburgh with her parents.

-About 4 months after her death, Anton got married again.
+About four months after Bess's death, Anton got married again, to Helen M. (Crabtree) Dickinson (July 13, 1893-1957).
 Bess’s brother Albert was infuriated, and is said to have called the Homewood Avenue Methodist Church and “read the riot act” to the minister who performed the ceremony.